Body found on burning couch along rural Oklahoma road

 “Our guys are doing everything they can along with the medical examiner’s office to not only identify who the person is but to figure out exactly what happened.”

-Copyright 2019 CNN.
+Copyright 2019 KFOR via CNN.
 All rights reserved.